-Estimated Cost of Attendance for 2023-2024 There may be additional charges not listed below that appear on your University bill.
+The Cost of Attendance (COA) is the amount we estimate it may cost you to attend UMass Amherst for one academic year.
+These costs have been developed as guides to help students anticipate their educational expenses and do not represent your actual fee bill charges.
+Students are billed separately for each semester charges.
+A student's eligibility for financial aid is not based on individual preferences and spending habits, but on the standard budget allowances determined by UMass Amherst.
+Some students will spend more than the estimated amounts, others less, depending on individual lifestyles and circumstances.
+There may be additional charges not listed below that appear on your University bill.
 These additional fees may be based on the student's career, level and program.
 For example: counseling fee, entering fee, Engineering fee, Honors College fee, Isenberg fee, lab fees, program fees and commencement fee are not listed below.
+The estimated COA below includes Direct anb Indirect Costs.